- Scholarship (currently $9,000 per year, renewable for four years)

 - Special dinners throughout their Carolina careers, often including members of the Wood and Cole families

-- Two book selections per semester of powerful, influential books representing “timeless wisdom” followed by in-depth book discussions;
+- Book selections each semester representing “timeless wisdom” followed by in-depth book discussions;

 - Service opportunities;